Lois: Oh, be still, my heart.

 - Stoneybrook in The Baby-Sitters Club.

-- Similarly, Sweet Valley, California.
+- Similarly, Sweet Valley, California, from Sweet Valley High.

 - In Bill Bryson's The Lost Continent, he goes off across America in search of the quintessential small town (an idea he most likely got from the famous Universal Studios backlot).
 He starts out thinking the best examples will be in the Midwest, but discovers they're mostly in New England and the Deep South.
 He eventually decides that he'll just have to start picking out his favorite bits of the towns he's passed through and create his own ideal Everytown, America, which he dubs Amalgam.

-- Viciously parodied in William Leacock's Sunshine Sketches of a Little Town with the town of Mariposa, which is inhabited mostly by blithering idiots who can't do anything right.
+- Viciously parodied in Stephen Leacock's Sunshine Sketches of a Little Town with the town of Mariposa, which is inhabited mostly by blithering idiots who can't do anything right.
 Also transposed to Canada (because that's where Leacock was from), but still basically the same trope.

 - Played with in 1632 by Eric Flint.
 Grantville is just like this — which means it is very different to Everytown, 17th Century Germany.

-- Mayberry, North Carolina of The Andy Griffith Show and Mayberry, R.F.D. (and referenced in Gomer Pyle, U.S.M.C.); stated to be 60 miles from Raleigh, NC.
+- Mayberry, North Carolina of The Andy Griffith Show and Mayberry R.F.D. (and referenced in Gomer Pyle, U.S.M.C.); stated to be 60 miles from Raleigh, NC.

-- Mayfield of Leave It To Beaver.
+- Mayfield of Leave It to Beaver.